Updated 23 September 2020

 Our team is receiving regular updates from local and national authorities as the situation evolves.
 As authorities start relaxing restrictions and physical distancing measures our practice will endeavour to offer a quality service in whatever capacity we can to support our clients and staff while providing a safe environment for everyone.

-At present, our practice remains open and we are committed to supporting you with the best possible care.
-We may need to change the way we support you which means we now also offer telephone and online video tehealth consultations.
-We are offering some clients face to face consultations but this is very limited at this stage.
+Our practice remains open and we are committed to supporting you with the best possible care.
+We may need to change the way we support you which means we now also offer telephone and video telehealth consultations.

 Some clients are eligible for telehealth consultations under their existing referral programs.
 Talk to our reception staff to see if you are eligible.
 The government has also introduced new temporary Medicare telehealth item numbers for all Australians who are not currently being treated in a hospital setting.
 This protects our staff, clients and the wider community to stay at home as much as possible.
 Under individual circumstances you may be offered a face-to-face consultation where it is deemed appropriate.